ElektraInitiative/libelektra/src/plugins/toml/README.md

 The plugin preserves the file order by the usage of the metakey `order`.
 When reading a file, the order metakey will be set according to the order as read in the file.
 If new keys are added, eg. via `kdb set`, the order of the set key will be set to the next-to-highest order value present in the existing key set.

 However, the order is only relevant between elements with the same TOML-parent.
-For example keys of a simple table are only sorted with respecet to each other, not with any keys outside that table.
+For example keys of a simple table are only sorted with respect to each other, not with any keys outside that table.
 If that table has it's order changed and moves to another position in the file, so will it's subkeys.

 When sorting elements under the same TOML-parent, tables (simple and array) will always be sorted after non-table elements, regardless of their order.
 With this limitation, we prevent that a newly set key, that is not part of a certain table array/simple table, would be placed after the table declaration, making it a member of that table on a subsequent read.